pharo-project/pharo-changelogs/Pharo90ChangeLogs.md

 	- Class comments now can be made in microdown format (Markdown compatible)
 	- Classes now can be declared using the new "fluid" api (Preview)
 - New completion framework that adapts better to edition contexts and is customizable
-- Fast Universal FFI which now uses libFFI as backend.
+- Fast Universal non-blocking FFI which now uses libFFI as backend.
 - Virtual machine
 	- Idle VM
 	- Support for ARM 64bit